peppertech/OracleJETWorkshop2019/part2.md

 ```js
 ojet serve
 ```
-After you've had a look around, press Ctrl-C to stop the server.
+After you've had a look around, press Ctrl-C in the command window to stop the server.

 ### (c) Add SASS